Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Fairness of publicly available Google application programming interface (API) ASR in CLP speech

 \subsection{Google API ASR performance in CLP speech}

-We use publicly available English and Kannada ASR from Google~\footnote{ \url{https://cloud.google.com/speech-to-text}} to evaluate the performance of the NMCPC and AIISH datasets, respectively.
-We use the evaluation set of both datasets to evaluate performance.
-The performance obtained in terms of WER is tabulated in Table~\ref{fairness_nmcpc} ~\cite{jawed}.
+We used Google’s~\footnote{ \url{https://cloud.google.com/speech-to-text}} publicly available ASR (English for NMCPC, Kannada for AIISH) to evaluate both datasets on their held-out evaluation splits.
+WER was computed by comparing the ASR hypotheses with the human reference transcriptions.

-After decoding, the performance in terms of word error rate (WER) is evaluated by comparing them with the ground truth text transcription.
-The performance obtained in terms of WER for AIISH dataset is $93\%$ and $98.94\%$ in the normal and CLP test sets, respectively, and for NMCPC dataset $30.21\%$ and $74.27\%$ in the normal and CLP test sets, respectively, for the same test set utterances.
+On AIISH, WER was $93\%$ for the normal set and $98.94\%$ for the CLP set; on NMCPC, WER was $30.21\%$ (normal) and $74.27\%$ (CLP).
+The WER values are summarized in Table~\ref{fairness_nmcpc} ~\cite{jawed}.
 The performance degradation from $93\%$ to $98.94\%$ for AIISH and $30.21\%$ to $74.27\%$ for NMCPC justifies the claim that the fairness of the ASR system is compromised in CLP speech.
 These findings emphasize the significant performance gap in ASR systems when processing CLP speech, highlighting concerns about fairness and accessibility.
 The substantial increase in WER for CLP utterances suggests that current ASR models struggle with disordered speech, necessitating targeted improvements in acoustic modeling and adaptation techniques.
-Furthermore, it should be noted that the relatively high WER for normal speech specifically for AIISH can be attributed to the challenges of child speech recognition.
-The literature also suggests that ASR performance decreases with child speech~\cite{children}.
-This highlights the need for child-inclusive ASR training.
+Furthermore, it should be noted that the relatively high WER for normal speech specifically for AIISH can be attributed to the challenges of child speech recognition~\cite{children}.